-Shortly after major combat had ended in the initial phase of the Iraq War, Flounders wrote a scathing article in Workers World stating that American troops were starving and abusing the Iraqi people; that the U.S. had maliciously and/or carelessly destroyed Iraqi schools in bombing campaigns; and that “this is a time to demand that the U.S. and British pay Iraq billions in reparations.”
+In May 2003, shortly after major combat had ended in the initial phase of the Iraq War, Flounders wrote a scathing article in Workers World stating that American troops were starving and abusing the Iraqi people; that the U.S. had maliciously and/or carelessly destroyed Iraqi schools in bombing campaigns; and that “this is a time to demand that the U.S. and British pay Iraq billions in reparations.”

 In April 2004 Flounders co-sponsored a Brooklyn rally in support of Haiti’s Marxist president, Jean-Bertrand Aristide, who had been deposed in a military coup and was seeking to reassert his authority.